TRON-Bioinformatics/k4neo/README.md

 ## Input

-neoKant requires an input table with 2 mandatory and 2 optional columns.
+k4neo requires an input table with 2 mandatory and 2 optional columns.
 The columns "cts_id" and "cts_seq" should be unique context sequences that are to be searched for in the index.
 If the columns "pos" and "query_length" are specified, the defined positions of the context sequence are queried against the index.
 If one of these two